ksc4130/divider/Readme.md

 4. open http://localhost:4000 in browser

 #####Warning
 Numbers over 1,000,000,000 will start to lag.
-If you need to run calculations on numbers >= this than some work will need to be donw to free up the loop.
+If you need to run calculations on numbers >= this than some work will need to be done to free up the loop.